shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 Every semester, my a cappella group, the [MIT Muses](https://mitmuses.github.io/), chooses a theme for our end-of-semester concert.
 The theme takes over the posters we hang up around campus and share with our friends on social media.

-In the fall of 2017, we chose the movie *Mean Girls* (2004) for our theme.
+In the fall of 2017, we chose the movie *Mean Girls* (2004).
 As one of the publicity chairs, I got the chance to design our posters!

 ## Scene Selection